bmink/microarcade/README.md

 ```

-In "FPS mode", the application first lets the display library know at what
+In "FPS mode", the application first lets the graphics engine know at what
 rate the display should be refreshed.
-This will prompt the library to do some
+This will prompt the engine to do some
 internal time calculations to set up FPS mode.
 The application then is
 responsible for redrawing the screen and enqueuing it for sending at the rate
 it previously specified.
 It does so by calling `sleep_sendswapcurframe()`.